Jamolo5/CITS5503Project2016/README.md

 ## How to use:

-On the entry screen there are 3 options, &quot;Enrol New User&quot; and &quot;Verify User For Vote&quot;, and &quot;See Votes&quot;.
+On the entry screen there are 3 options, &quot;Enrol New User&quot;, &quot;Verify User For Vote&quot;, and &quot;See Votes&quot;.

 ### Both are fairly self explanatory;